mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 Those functions will be directly or indirectly triggered by incoming results from the MapSwipe App.

 By using Firebase functions those attributes can be calculated in real-time and be accessed by users immediately.
 The use of those functions also reduces the data-transfer between the Firebase Realtime Database and MapSwipe Workers.

-On how to setup development environment and how to deploy functions to the Firebase instance please refer to the official [Guide on Cloud Function for Firebase](https://firebase.google.com/docs/functions/get-started).
+On how to setup the development environment and how to deploy functions to the Firebase instance please refer to the official [Guide on Cloud Function for Firebase](https://firebase.google.com/docs/functions/get-started).
 For more information refer to the official [Reference on Cloud Function for Firebase](https://firebase.google.com/docs/reference/functions/).
 For example function take a look at this [GitHub repository](https://github.com/firebase/functions-samples).

-## Travis Setup

-A Travis instance is used to build MapSwipe Workers and run tests.
-There exists a Firebase instance only for Travis.
-For the configuration of Travis following environment variables are used:

-- FIREBASE_API_KEY
-- FIREBASE_DB
-- FIREBASE_TOKEN
-- POSTGRES_DB
-- POSTGRES_HOST
-- POSTGRES_PASSWORD
-- POSTGRES_PASSWORD
-- POSTGRES_USER
-- WALG_GS_PREFIX: empty
-- GOOGLE_APPLICATION_CREDENTIALS: mapswipe_workers/serviceAccountKey.json

-Those variables can be definied directly in the repository settings of Travis.
-For more inofmration refer to: https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings

-Additionaly a Service Account Key in JSON format is encrypted and added to the GitHub repository using the travis CLI.
-Once Travis runs it will decrypt the Service Account Key.
-Read more on that process in the Travis docs: https://docs.travis-ci.com/user/encrypting-files/

-Once a Travis build succeeds Travis executes an Ansible Playbook to deploy MapSwipe Workers to an already installed and configured server.
-For this to work an SSH-Key (with access rights to the server) is also encrypted and added to the GitHub repository.
-Travis will decrypt the key and Ansible will use it to execute commands defined in the Playbook on the server.

-All files encrypted for Travis (Service Account Key, SSH-Key) are stored in the `travis` directory.

 ## Database Backup